 RCW 28A.225.020 states that "failure to attend the majority of hours or periods in an average school day" is a full-day absence.
+WAC 392-401-015(3) states that a full day absence is when a student is absent for fifty percent or more of their scheduled day.
 A part day absence is when the student is absent for less than half of the day.
-Average school day is the number of hours or periods the student is scheduled to attend.